OctopusDeploy/docs/src/pages/docs/platform-engineering/listing-downstream-drift.md

 1. Create a runbook called `__ Find CaC Updates` attached to the upstream project.
 2. Add one of the `Octopus - Find CaC Updates` steps.
-   1. Run the step on a worker with a recent version of Terraform installed, or set the container image to a Docker image with Terraform installed like `octopuslabs/terraform-workertools`.
+   1. Run the step on a worker with a recent version of Terraform installed or set the container image to a Docker image with Terraform installed like `octopuslabs/terraform-workertools`.
    2. Set the `Git Username` field to the Git repo username.
 GitHub users with access tokens set this field to `x-access-token`.
    3. Set the `Git Password` field to the Git repo password or access token.
    4. Set the `Git Protocol` field to either `HTTP` or `HTTPS`.
 All publicly hosted git platforms use `HTTPS`.